 Input Units of labour, capital, goods and services used in the production of goods and services.
 "Taking the health service as an example, input is defined as the time of medical and non-medical staff, the drugs, the electricity and other inputs purchased, and the capital services from the equipment and buildings used."
 (Lequiller, 2005).
 Labour force The labour force, or currently active population, comprises all persons who fulfil the requirements for inclusion among the employed or the unemployed during a specified brief reference period (OECD Glossary of Statistical Terms).
 Open Government Data centralized portal The Central/federal Open Government Data central portal (or "one stop shop" portal) corresponds to a single entry point to access government's data.
 Access to the data can be provided either directly on the portal or indirectly (redirected to the place where the data is located e.g.: to a ministry's website).
 Outcome Refers to what is ultimately achieved by an activity.
 Outcomes reflect the intended or unintended results of government actions, but other factors outside of government actions are also implicated (OECD Glossary of Statistical Terms).
 Output In performance assessment in government, outputs are defined as the goods or services produced by government agencies (e.g. teaching hours delivered, welfare benefits assessed and paid) (OECD Glossary of Statistical Terms).
-Performance Information Performance information can be generated by both government and nongovernmental organizations, and can be both qualitative and quantitative.
+Performance Information Performance information can be generated by both government and non governmental organizations, and can be both qualitative and quantitative.
 Performance information refers to metrics/indicators/ general information on the inputs, processes, outputs and outcomes of government policies/programmes/organizations, and can be ultimately used to assess the effectiveness, cost effectiveness and efficiency of the same.
-Performance information can be found in statistics; the financial and/or operational accounts of government organisations; performance reports generated by government organizations; evaluations of policies, programmes or organizations; or Spending Reviews, for instance. nongovernmental organizations, and can be both qualitative and quantitative.
-Performance information refers to metrics/indicators/ general information on the inputs, processes, outputs and outcomes of government policies/programmes/organizations, and can be ultimately used to assess the effectiveness, cost effectiveness and efficiency of the same.
-Performance information can be found in statistics; the financial and/or operational accounts of government organisations; performance reports generated by government organizations; evaluations of policies, programmes or organizations; Information nongovernmental organizations, and can be both qualitative and quantitative.
-Performance information refers to metrics/indicators/ general information on the inputs, processes, outputs and outcomes of government policies/programmes/organizations, and can be ultimately used to assess the effectiveness, cost effectiveness and efficiency of the same.
-Performance information can be found in statistics; the financial and/or operational accounts of government organisations; performance reports generated by government organizations; evaluations of policies, programmes or organizations; or Spending Reviews, for instance.
-Productivity is commonly defined as a ratio of a volume measure of output to a volume measure of input use (OECD Statistical Glossary).
-Economists distinguish between total productivity, namely total output divided by change in (weighted) input(s) and marginal productivity, namely change in output divided by change in (weighted)
+Performance information can be found in statistics; the financial and/or operational accounts of government organisations; performance reports generated by government organizations; evaluations of policies, programmes or organizations; or Spending reviews, for instance.
+Productivity Productivity is commonly defined as a ratio of a volume measure of output to a volume measure of input use (OECD Statistical Glossary).
+Economists distinguish between total productivity, namely total output divided by change in (weighted) input(s) and marginal productivity, namely change in output divided by change in (weighted) input(s) (Coelli et al., 1999).
+Public sector The public sector includes general government and public corporations.
+Quasi-corporations owned by government units are grouped with corporations in the nonfinancial or financial corporate sectors, thus part of public corporations (2008 System of National Accounts).
+Public sector process Structures, procedures and management arrangements with a broad application within the public sector.